jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Nov 20 is: 1426.0
+>The average increase in reported cases for the seven days ending on Nov 28 is: 1765.0
 >
->The last time cases per day were this high was Nov 19 2022: 1 day prior.
+>The last time cases per day were this high was Sep 24 2022: 65 days prior.
 >
->The seven day average then was: 1430 cases.
+>The seven day average then was: 1798 cases.

 >
->The last time cases per day was lower than this was Nov 18 2022: 2 days prior.
+>The last time cases per day was lower than this was Nov 27 2022: 1 day prior.
 >
->The seven day average then was: 1426 cases.
+>The seven day average then was: 1638 cases.
 >
 >The lowest 7 day average reported cases per day in the last three weeks was on Nov 14 2022.
 >
->This was 6 days prior.
-The average was 1349 cases per day.
+>This was 14 days prior.
+The average was 1366 cases per day.
 >
->The 7 day average case rate on Nov 20 is an increase of 5.7 percent with respect to that minimum.
+>The 7 day average case rate on Nov 28 is an increase of 29.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Nov 20 is: 46
+>The average increase in hospitalizations per day for the seven days ending on Nov 28 is: 60
 >
->Nov 20 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 20 2022.
+>
+>This was 8 days prior.
+The average was 53 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 13.2 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)